 4. Appropriate Indoor Temperature

-Rubber plants are warmth-loving plants.
-They grow healthy, tall, and darker during the warmth of summer.
+Rubber plants are accustomed to growing healthy, tall and darker in the subtle warm summer.

 5. No Fertilizing

 Although the Rubber plant requires water-soluble fertilizer every two weeks in the active growth season, you must refrain from fertilizing them in winter.

 Due to dormancy, they barely consume nutrients available in the soil during the winter.

 Excess nutrients in the soil can invite salt buildups and lead to severe chemical burns to roots and stems.